linuxkettle/linuxkettle.github.io/b/21/3/builder.md

 # What am I comparing this to?
 I used to use Visual Studio for programming back in my Windows days.
 It did what I needed it to, but it was complicating to use and very s       l      o     w.
 Then, when I transferred to Linux (a move I don't regret), I used VS Code with C# for a while, but it doesn't work great with Linux, and my options for graphical apps were very limited.
 Then when I switched from Ubuntu to Arch Linux in December, I decided to try out Qt Creator.

+*still not finished, bear with me please, I'm trying a git experiment.*